Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

 To define the penalized spline method, for any direction $x_{j}$, $j=1,2$, let $D_{x_{j}}^{q}f(\mathbf{x})$ denote the $q$-th order derivative in the direction $x_{j}$ at the point $\mathbf{x}=(x_1,x_2)$.
 Let

-be the energy functional for a fixed integer $\upsilon \ge 1$.
-Although all partial derivatives up to the chosen order $\upsilon$ can be included in the penalty of (\ref{penalty}), for simplicity, in the remaining part of the paper, we use $\upsilon =2$, and one can study the similar problem for general $\upsilon \geq 2$.
+be the energy functional for a fixed integer $\upsilon\ge1$ \citep{Lai:08}.
+Although all partial derivatives up to the chosen order $\upsilon$ can be included in (\ref{penalty}), for simplicity, in the remaining part of the paper, we use $\upsilon=2$, and one can study the similar problem for general $\upsilon \geq 2$.
 When $\upsilon=2$,

-which is similar to the thin-plate spline penalty (Green and Silverman, 1994) except the latter is integrated over the entire plane $\mathbb{R}^{2}$.
-Sangalli, Ramsay and Ramsay (2013) used a different roughness penalty from (\ref{penalty-2}), specifically, they use the integral of the square of the Laplacian of $f$, that is, $\lambda\int_{\Omega}(D_{x_{1}}^{2}f+D_{x_{2}}^{2}f)^{2}dx_{1}dx_{2}$.
+which is similar to the thin-plate spline penalty \citep{Green:Silverman:94} except the latter is integrated over the entire plane $\mathbb{R}^{2}$. \cite{Sangalli:Ramsay:Ramsay:13} used a different roughness penalty from (\ref{penalty-2}), specifically, they use the integral of the square of the Laplacian of $f$, that is, $\int_{\Omega}(D_{x_{1}}^{2}f+D_{x_{2}}^{2}f)^{2}dx_{1}dx_{2}$.
 Both forms of penalties are invariant with respect to Euclidean transformations of spatial co-ordinates, thus, the bivariate smoothing does not depend on the choice of the coordinate system.